mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     :width: 1000
     :align: center

-Area ratio is only one metric used to evaluate the quality of a mesh however its what we will choose here.
+Area ratio is only one metric used to evaluate the quality of a mesh however it's what we will choose here.
-Cell colored in blue are good quality cells with warmer colors being worse quality cells.
+Cell colored in cooler colors are good quality cells with warmer colors being worse quality cells.
 Most of the wing should have good quality cells with all of worst quality cells being near the tip cap.
 Don't worry if you see red cells near the tip cap.
-As long as your maximum area ratio is below 5 you should be okay for the rest of this tutorial.
+As long as your maximum area ratio is below five you should be okay for the rest of this tutorial.

 Exporting the Mesh